The Utah Black Hawk War: Gottfredson, Phillip B

 The writer is Phillip B Gottfredson, author of Black Hawk's Mission of Peace.

-The definitive cause of the Black Hawk War in Utah was settler colonialism and Brigham Young ordered the Nauvoo Legion to "exterminate" the Timpanogos Nation in 1849: "I say go [and] kill them…let the women and children live if they behave themselves," said Brigham.
-The Latter-Day Saints used 1.5 million dollars in Church funds to "get rid" of the Timpanogos.
-Over 25 tumultuous years of relentless pursuit led to violence, thousands of deaths, starvation, and diseases that spread throughout the Great Basin and impacted all areas across Utah Territory.
-Despite popular belief, Congress never ratified a single treaty, but they expressed a preference, "We would rather the Indians to have the land than the Mormons."
+The definitive cause of the Mormon Black Hawk War in Utah was settler colonialism; Brigham Young ordered the Nauvoo Legion to "exterminate" the Timpanogos Nation in 1849: "I say go [and] kill them…let the women and children live if they behave themselves," said Brigham.
+The Latter-Day Saints spent 1.5 million dollars in Church funds to "get rid" of the Timpanogos.
+Over 25 tumultuous years of relentless pursuit led to violence, starvation, and diseases, resulting in thousands of deaths that spread throughout the Great Basin, impacting all areas across Utah Territory.
+Despite popular belief, Congress never ratified a single treaty, but expressed a preference, "We would rather the Indians to have the land than the Mormons."

 The late University of Utah historian Floyd O'Neil explained, "There were no treaties made between the Indian people of Utah and the Church of Jesus Christ of Latter-day Saints.
 Only 'agreements' were made.
 At best, these agreements were divisive, designed to trick the Indians into giving up their land.
 They were not legally binding."
 See Black Hawk War Spanish Fork Treaty